InStrRev Function

 stringmatch is Null Null

-stringmatch is found within stringcheck Position at which match is found
+stringmatch is found within stringcheck The position where the match is found

 start > Len(stringmatch) 0